mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2 .md

 import math
 {% endhighlight %}

 Importing all the necessary modules.
-Keras is the high level API for the tensorflow deep learning.
+Keras is the high-level API for the tensorflow deep learning.

 {% highlight javascript linenos %}
 SAMPLES = 1500
 {% endhighlight %}

-In real world, if you want to build a model, for example, for your accelerometer to detect a gesture you will have to collect thousands (if not more) of sample data for that particular gesture to train your model with.
-But in our case we know what an '_**ideal**_' sine wave looks like.
+In the real world, if you want to build a model, for example, for your accelerometer to detect a gesture you will have to collect thousands (if not more) of sample data for that particular gesture to train your model with.
+But in our case, we know what an '_**ideal**_' sine wave looks like.
 We can simply use Python's  '_**math**_' module's sine function to generate the `y` values.
-As we are generating our own samples we can decide how many samples we want.
+As we are generating our samples we can decide how many samples we want.
 Let's start with 1500 samples.

 {% highlight javascript linenos %}
 x_values = np.random.uniform(low=0, high=2*math.pi, size=SAMPLES)